BlinkID/blinkid-capacitor/README.md

 #### iOS

-To initialize BlinkID framework for use with iOS, after you've added the dependency to `blinkid-capacitor` to your, go to `NameOfYourProject/ios`and run `pod install`.
+To initialize BlinkID framework for use with iOS, after you've added the dependency to `@microblink/blinkid-capacitor` to your project, go to `NameOfYourProject/ios`and run `pod install`.
-Our `blinkid-capacitor` depends on the latest [PPBlinkID pod](https://cocoapods.org/pods/PPBlinkID) so it will be installed automatically.
+Our `@microblink/blinkid-capacitor` depends on the latest [PPBlinkID pod](https://cocoapods.org/pods/PPBlinkID) so it will be installed automatically.

 #### Android